WillSakmar/willsakmar.github.io/content/projects/FannieFreddie.md

 showInProjects: true
 ---

 Analysis of public datasets from Fannie Mae and Freddie Mac which include loan-level performance data for millions of mortgages (origination date, interest rate, FICO, LTV, delinquencies, prepayments, etc.).
+(In Progress)